Frequently Asked Questions: What Would Jane Say?

 The Women's Center does not offer medical services although we do assist students in getting the help they need.
 The University of Scranton has talented staff working at Student Health Services.
 Students, of course, may also seek counseling or medical help at area facilities.
 Student Health Services may be contacted at 570-941-7667.

 The Women's Center does not offer mental health/long-term counseling although we do assist students in getting the help they need.
-The University of Scranton offers mental health counseling at our Counseling Center, located on 6th Floor O'Hara Hall (570-941-7620).
+The University of Scranton offers mental health counseling at the Counseling Center, located on 6th Floor O'Hara Hall (570-941-7620).
 Students may also seek counseling at area facilities.

 We do not provide contraceptives.
 Students with medical concerns should visit the University's Student Health Services.

 We provide students with their options on campus and off campus.
 We do not offer counseling at the JKWC nor do we provide any medical services.
 We do, however, attempt to provide students with information and resources so that they may determine their best course of action.

 The Women’s Center offers three primary ways to get involved: volunteer, work study, and internships.
 We encourage you to stop into the center and speak with any of the student staff, professional staff, or volunteers.
 You may also get involved by participating in Women’s Center programs.
 Check our websites for more information and important dates: www.facebook.com/janekopaswomenscenter or www.scranton.edu/jkwc

 Volunteers provide necessary insight and enthusiasm at the JKWC!
 Each semester, the JKWC utilizes volunteers for idea generation, event planning, and event staffing.
 Please stop by our center to learn about volunteer opportunities.

 Service learning opportunities at the Center vary from semester to semester and engage students over a moderate to long-term time period.
 Service learning hours can be logged through participation in our annual Take Back the Night planning process, participation in P.A.C.T., and other major programs and events.
 In special cases, service learning positions can be structured for students to best suit the students' needs and interests.
 Please contact the Director to discuss creating your own service learning project.